-The History Department offers three periods of history, as well as Politics, Classical Civilisation and an element of the College’s IB provision.
+The History Department offers three periods of history, as well as Politics and Classical Civilisation.
 In deciding upon which subject to take, it does not matter which particular time period students have studied before, but students can only study one period of history.
 Students will be mentored through the university admissions process for Historical subjects.
 The Department has a number of links with Higher Education providers, which gives up-to-date information about admissions procedure.
 Students from the Department are admitted to a wide range of HE institutions including Oxbridge.

 Courses Offered by the Department